aitos-io/BoAT3-anchor-sdk/README.md

 ![BoAT-Architecture](boat3.png "Architecture of BoAT3 Application")

 There are 3 key parts:
- - BoAT3 Application, collects business data, packs business data as BoAT3 messages and sends the packed message to the BoAT3 connector.
+ - BoAT3 Application, collects service data, packs service data as BoAT3 messages and sends the packed message to the BoAT3 connector.
 A BoAT3 application can run on a single IoT device or a cloud server as will of developer.
  - BoAT3 Oracle, manages and hosts BoAT3 connectors.
 Every BoAT3 application has at least one BoAT3 connector.
 It is the bridge to the bockchain/contract.
  - Blockchain, provides notary contracts or services.